Voter registration safeguards

 - Elections Canada takes many precautions to ensure that the private information we hold is kept secure and used for authorized purposes only:

-- There are technology and physical safeguards in place to restrict access to private information.
+- All Elections Canada employees (including temporary staff and select field workers, such as central poll supervisors) receive security awareness training.
+There are technology and physical safeguards in place to restrict access to private information.

 - Elections Canada upholds the Privacy Act.